 |Revenue Treasury has earned through its loans through interest payments.|

 |Revenue Treasury has earned from selling stock warrants it held on companies that have paid back its investment.|

 |Revenue from fees and sales of equity or other assets.|

 The Treasury has been earning a return on most of the money invested or loaned.
 So far, it has earned $198B.
 When those revenues are taken into account, $30.3B is the net still outstanding as of Dec.
 3, 2013.

 The Treasury is authorized to spend $475 billion of the TARP (In July 2010, the financial regulation overhaul reduced TARP’s spending cap to $475 billion from the original $700 billion.).
 It has created 13 different programs, to which it has promised $465 billion.

-When those revenues are taken into account, $3.37 billion is the net amount still outstanding.
+When those revenues are taken into account, the government's profit totals $11 billion.